-A visit to the Statue of Christ the Redeemer on Corcovado Mountain is one of the best experiences a tourist in Rio de Janeiro can wish for.
-The view of Rio from the top of Corcovado and the statue itself are well worth the minor inconvenience of waiting in line for the cogwheel train during the high season.
+A visit to the Statue of Christ the Redeemer (Cristo Redentor) on Corcovado is one of the best experiences a tourist in Rio de Janeiro can wish for.

 Rio attractions which can be seen from Corcovado include: Sugarloaf Mountain, Lagoa Rodrigo de Freitas, Botafogo, Copacabana, Ipanema, and Leblon.
 Beyond the shimmering Guanabara Bay, visitors can see other mountains in Rio de Janeiro State.

 Long before being voted one of the New Seven Wonders of the World, the Statue of Christ the Redeemer atop the Corcovado was considered a major engineering feat.

 Brazilians Heitor da Silva Costa and Carlos Oswald created the project and design respectively, but the statue was made in France by sculptor Paul Landowski.
 It was transported to Rio in pieces, by ship, and to the top of the mountain by the train.